 Twice wounded in combat in Iraq, and formerly a professor of public policy and leadership at the United States Military Academy, Gade was nominated to serve on the Equal Employment Opportunity Commission but decided instead to teach at SPA.

-“I’m thrilled to be back in the classroom,” said Gade, who graduated from West Point with a (fill in) in 1997 and earned his PhD from University of Georgia.
+“I’m thrilled to be back in the classroom,” said Gade, who graduated from West Point in 1997 and earned his PhD from University of Georgia.
 “I love teaching.
 I love students and learning together with them.
 So, the chance to be back in the classroom was the number one motivation for me.
 I am very grateful to SPA for asking me to serve on the faculty.”

 At a time when many young people have little experience with military service and few personal encounters with members of the armed forces, Gade hopes that his work at SPA will be an enterprise in mutual discovery and understanding.